rails/rails/guides/source/active_record_basics.md

 ```

 Note that the above code is database-agnostic: it will run in MySQL,
-PostgreSQL, Oracle, and others.
+PostgreSQL, SQLite, and others.

 Rails keeps track of which migrations have been committed to the database and stores them
 in a neighboring table in that same database called `schema_migrations`.

-To actually create the table, you'd run `bin/rails db:migrate`,
+To run the migration and create the table, you'd run `bin/rails db:migrate`,
-and to roll it back, `bin/rails db:rollback`.
+and to roll it back and delete the table, `bin/rails db:rollback`.

 You can learn more about migrations in the [Active Record Migrations
 guide](active_record_migrations.html).